MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/migrate-rds-role-services.md

 Migration for a Remote Desktop Services deployment is supported from source servers running Windows Server 2016 to destination servers running Windows Server 2016.
 These migration steps include how to upgrade source servers to Windows Server 2016 before migrating.
 For more information on the upgrade process and requirements, see [upgrading your Remote Desktop Services deployments to Windows Server 2016](upgrade-to-rds-2016.md).

-Following are the steps for migrating a Remote Desktop Services deployment:
+Use the following steps to migrate your Remote Desktop Services deployment:
 - [Migrate RD Connection Broker servers](#Migrate-RD-Connection-Broker-servers)
 - [Migrate session collections](#Migrate-session-collection)
 - [Migrate virtual desktop collections](#Migrate-virtual-desktop-collections)